 Can the IQuay be used for both loading and unloading?

-The IQuay can be used for fluid transfer in both directions, and is suitable for loading, unloading or bunkering of LNG or other types of fluids.
+The IQuay can be used for fluid transfer in both directions, and is suitable for the loading, unloading or bunkering of LNG, ammonia, liquid CO2 among other fluid types.

-ECONNECT Energy will supply an EPC turn-key IQuay solution with all utility and safety systems, including the flexible cryogenic floating hoses between the IQuay platform and onshore facility.
-ECONNECT will also take EPC responsibility for the tie-in and onshore hose storage, control and monitoring of the IQuay, and can also supply the mooring system for the carrier vessel and IQuay.
+ECOnnect Energy will supply an EPC turn-key IQuay solution with all utility and safety systems, including the flexible cryogenic floating hoses between the IQuay platform and onshore facility.
+In addition, ECOnnect Energy will manage the tie-in and onshore hose storage, the control and monitoring of the IQuay, and supply the mooring system for the carrier vessel and IQuay.